mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/reading.md

 ### Iteration

-Other methods of iteration other than using a cursor directly are available.
+Other methods of iteration besides using a cursor directly are available.

 First, `ToListAsync` is available.
 This is useful when the list will be small or you simply need them all as a list.
 If you are returning a large number of documents, then memory should be considered a factor.